saylesss88/nix-book/src/nix/hardening_NixOS.md

 responsible for preventing and mitigating conflicts between different processes --[Wikipedia](<https://en.wikipedia.org/wiki/Kernel_(operating_system)>)

-With the kernel being responsible for so much, you can see why it's so critical to harden it as much as possible.
+With the kernel being responsible for so much it's common for bad actors to attack it, making it essential to harden the kernel as much as possible.

 NixOS provides a `hardened` profile that applies a set of security-focused kernel and system configurations.
 This profile is defined in